Taxstra Logo

 Back Taxes (Employer + Employee Share)

-Unpaid FICA for 3–6 years of lookback.
+Unpaid FICA for 3 to 6 years of lookback.
 You owe employee share; employer (client) owes employer share.

 Accuracy-related (20%) or fraud (75%) penalties on unpaid taxes.
 Negligence penalties often apply.

 Compounds daily on unpaid taxes and penalties.
-Over 6 years, interest alone can exceed 50% of the tax owed.
+The IRS underpayment interest rate resets quarterly (currently 7% for Q3 2026, verify the current quarter at irs.gov before relying on this).
+Over several years, interest alone can add up to a large share of the tax owed.

 Employer Liability